Perth Concert Hall (Western Australia): Operations

 The Perth Concert Hall has been described as one of the best fine music acoustics venues in Australia.
 It has played host to a diverse selection of internationally acclaimed performers including the London Philharmonic, Chicago Symphony, Israel Philharmonic and contemporary performers B.B.
 King, Sting, k.d. lang, Harry Connick Jr., Melissa Etheridge, Ray Charles, Rowan Atkinson and Billy Connolly.

 The majority of concerts by the West Australian Symphony Orchestra are performed at the Perth Concert Hall.
 The venue is also used for their rehearsals.

 The venue is also used to host national conventions and exhibitions, award ceremonies and gala dinners.
 Recent exhibitions include the Steinway piano exhibition in March 2008.
 In addition, the venue is used for private or corporate functions in areas other than the auditorium, for example in the foyers, bar and café.

 Association with Perth Concert Hall, Scotland

 On 27 September 2006 the Perth Concert Hall participated in a twinning ceremony and the signing of Mutual Understanding with the Perth Concert Hall, Scotland.
 As a result of this twinning the Concert Hall now flies the St Andrews Flag at the front of the venue to commemorate the twinning.

+Enduring Architecture Awards

+In 2016 the cultural significance of the building was acknowledged by the Australian Institute of Architects, initially winning the state based Richard Roach Jewell Award for Enduring Architecture, later in the same year was also presented the National Award for Enduring Architecture.